StrayDogSyn/AISE26-W2D2-inclassmaterial/breakout1.md

 **Expected Outcome**: Familiarity with decorator syntax, especially when the decorator should accept parameters.

 **Discussion Questions:**
-- Why use a decorator when `def`ining and calling a wrapper function achieves the same thing?
+- Why use a decorator when defining and calling a wrapper function achieves the same thing?
 - What are some useful applications of decorators you can think of?
 - How could a decorator make a function stateful, or able to write to the outer scope (like a logger)?